Staff gives South Dakota governor flamethrower for Christmas

-PIERRE, SOUTH DAKOTA — South Dakota Gov. Kristi Noem got a hot Christmas gift from her staff.
+PIERRE, S.D. — South Dakota Gov. Kristi Noem got a hot Christmas gift from her staff ... literally.

 Noem’s staff gave her a Pulsefire LRT flamethrower with an engraved plate of the state motto “Under God, the people rule,” the Sioux Falls Argus Leader reported on Tuesday.